Risk Neutral Reformulation Approach to Risk Averse Stochastic Programming: Numerical Experiments

-Figure \ref{fig9} compares the convergence of lower bounds generated by ``raus'', ``radbs'', and two variants of ``radbs'', namely ``radbsm1'' and ``radbsm2''.
+Figure \ref{fig8} compares the convergence of lower bounds generated by ``raus'', ``radbs'', and two variants of ``radbs'', namely ``radbsm1'' and ``radbsm2''.
 Those two variants differ from ``radbs'' in the adjustment $\gamma_t^j \leftarrow \gamma_t^j \cdot \frac{m}{m + 1}$ in iteration $m$; ``radbsm1'' simply does not have such adjustment, whereas the adjustment in ``radbsm2'' is replaced by $\gamma_t^j \leftarrow \gamma_t^j \cdot (1 - 0.5^m)$.
-From figure \ref{fig9}, we can see the convergence of the three dynamic biased sampling methods is more or less the same.
+From Figure \ref{fig8}, we can see the convergence of the three dynamic biased sampling methods is more or less the same.
 However, they achieve a striking speed up over ``raus'', where their lower bounds are almost twice the lower bound of ``raus'' after 3000 iterations.
-Hence, the dynamic biased sampling method gets more effective when $\lambda$ increases.
+Hence, the dynamic biased sampling method gets more effective when $\lambda$ increases. { Note in the other extreme case where $\lambda = 0$, biased sampling reduces to uniform sampling, thus the dynamic biased sampling approach does not offer any speed up.}